fallen-icarus/cardano-swaps/GettingStarted.md

 # Getting Started

-`cardano-swaps` assumes that all transactions are built and signed using `cardano-cli`. **Access to a local node is not necessary**, although it does simplify things.
+The `cardano-swaps` CLI assumes that all transactions are built and signed using `cardano-cli`.
+**Access to a local node is not necessary**, although it does simplify things.
 Koios can be used for all steps that require access to a node.

 Template bash scripts that follow these steps are available [here](scripts/).
 There are examples using a local node and a remote node.
 Using a remote node requires extra steps since the transaction